dantefromdevilmaycry/The-Fabulous-Five/content/Characters/Pallegina.md

 Age: 29
 Class: Paladin

-Pallegina is a tall, [[Godtouched]] woman, working as a court diplomat for the City State of [[Isadora]], which lies at the southern edge of the continent of [[Antrok]].
+Pallegina is a tall, [[Godtouched]] woman, working as a court diplomat for the City State of [[Isadora]], which lies at the southern edge of the continent of [[Antrok]], being the capital of THE [[Isadoran Republics]].
 Her physiology is partially morphed with that of a bird's, owing to her being touched by [[Hylia]], Patron Goddess of the Birds, Nature and Harvest.

 ![[Pallegina.webp|180]]